djfdyuruiry/improved-yarn-audit/README.md

 # This one doesn't affect us
 1435

-# Let's ignore these too
+# We can also ignore all these, as a comma separated list
 46,53,124
 ```